 - Our content is pan disability to cover the access requirements of the disabled community

 - All modules are fully interactive for genuine understanding and long-term impact

 How the course is delivered

 The course is delivered by our experienced disabled trainers and those with lived experience, who use their own personal and aviation experiences to ensure the DET messages are presented in the most effective way.

 The training style, with exploratory and unique conversations between our trainers and attendees, is an important part of the learning experience.
-We rely less on lectures and more on education and empowerment through positive conversations.

 This course provides attendees in aviation the confidence to empower their customer support teams in serving disabled people with dignity and respect.
 We seek to make you a disability ally.